drush-ops/drush/docs/config-exporting.md

 via the configuration filter mechanism.
 In order to do this, you must write some code inside a Drush extension.

-See [filtering configuration](filtering-config.md) for more information on how to do this.
+See [Drupal Configuration Filtering](config-filter.md) for more information on how to do this.